42Crunch/vscode-openapi/README.md

 ## Known issues

 - For new files, IntelliSense does not work until you save the file.
 File extension must be `.json` or `.yaml`.
+- When running 42 Crunch Conformance Scan on a host with incorrect clock, the scan can fail with the message `cannot send the scan report : rpc error: code = InvalidArgument desc = invalid input`, to resolve the issue make sure your clock is correctly set.

 ## Feedback